-The Rayleigh Award represents the highest honor for achievement within the UFFC Society in the field of Ultrasonics.
+The IEEE UFFC Rayleigh Ultrasonics Award represents the highest honor for achievement within the IEEE Ultrasonics, Ferroelectrics, and Frequency Control (UFFC) Society in the field of Ultrasonics.
 The achievement may be in technical innovations, research, education, publications, and related professional endeavors.
-Typically, the recipient will have demonstrated these accomplishments over a sustained period.
-Selection will be made by an Awards Committee consisting of the Rayleigh Award Chair who is appointed by the Vice President of Ultrasonics, previous recipients of the Rayleigh Award, and the Ultrasonics Technical Program Vice-Chairs.
+The candidate should have demonstrated sustained accomplishments in the field of Ultrasonics for more than 25 calendar years prior to the year of nomination.

-A professional resume including a picture, list of publications, a citation report, list of patents or other supporting documents.
+- A professional resume including a picture, a list of publications, a citation report, a list of patents, or other supporting documents (maximum 30 pages).

-A minimum of two letters of recommendation in addition to the nominator’s letter.
+- Two to four letters of endorsement (maximum 2 pages each) in addition to the nominator’s letter.

 For his outstanding contributions to the invention, development, and clinical applications of elastography.

 For outstanding accomplishment in the development of image guided ultrasound therapeutics and in particular for pioneering the use of focused ultrasound as a means of noninvasively ablating brain tissue and reversibly opening the blood brain barrier.

 For outstanding fundamental contributions to the field of low temperature superconductivity using bulk and surface wave ultrasonics and for extensive service to the IEEE UFFC Society.

 For outstanding contributions to the physics and application of time reversal methods and for academic and commercial development of shear wave imaging.